RISK MANAGEMENT FUND

 TOWN OF OCEAN CITY

 Interest earnings are expected to increase in FY 24, as interest rates have increased over the past year.
 The expenses for this division are separated into four categories: General liability, Auto claims and insurance, Property and Worker’s compensation.
 Expenses in these four categories are allocated to each department based on a formula determined by an actuarial study done every few years.
 Worker’s compensation costs are the most expensive of these three categories, making up roughly 53% of the Risk Management budget.
-Projected expenses for General Liability have been increased $25,000 for FY 18, as the State of Maryland has increased the liability cap for general liability and auto claims
+Projected expenses for auto claims have been increased $50,000 for FY 19, as the State of Maryland has increased the liability cap on auto claims.

 CHANGES IN OPERATIONS: